severalnines/docs/administration.rst

 Upgrading ClusterControl
 ------------------------

 There are several ways to upgrade ClusterControl to the latest version.
+However, we recommend users to perform `Online Upgrade`_ where the instuctions are mostly up-to-date.
 By default, the ClusterControl UI will notify users of the latest release available via the notification bar, as shown in the following screenshot:

 .. image:: img/docs_notification_update.png
    :align: center

-You can disable the notification at *ClusterControl UI > Settings > General Settings > Version > untick “Check for updates”*.
+You can disable the notification at *ClusterControl UI > Settings > General Settings > Version > uncheck “Check for updates”*.
 We recommend our users to keep up-to-date with the latest release once it is available.
 Details of changes in each release can be found in the `Change Logs <changelog.html>`_.

 Online Upgrade
 ``````````````